Vraj24/ramp/README.md

 If you work on the CodeSandbox, you can ignore any warnings on the code as long it works in the browser.
 However, feel free to write any Typescript code if your feel comfortable.

-If you work locally, `TSC_COMPLE_ON_ERROR` flag is set to `true` by default.
+If you work locally, `TSC_COMPILE_ON_ERROR` flag is set to `true` by default.
 However, if you feel comfortable with Typescript, feel free to remove it on `.env` and to write any Typescript code.

 #### API